Knotx/knotx/documentation/src/main/wiki/KnotxDeployment.md

   ]
 }
 ```
-As you see, it simply have list of modules that Knot.x should start.
-Out of the box, no other configuration is required as each module is shipped with its default config.
+As you see, it simply have list of modules that Knot.x should start in the form of:
+`<alias>=<verticle.class.name>`.

-However, at the production environment you often need to alter the configuration parameters such as port of HTTP server, or HTTP headers that are
+In order to reconfigure Knot.x to your needs, e.g. to set port of HTTP server, or HTTP headers that are
-being passed, or addresses of the client services used for rendering dynamic content.
+being passed, or addresses of the client services used for rendering dynamic content you can use your configuration json file.

-Thanks to the Knot.x capabilities you can provide your configurations that modifies defaults.
-There are three ways:
-1. In your `knotx-starter.json` file add `config` section for each module that needs default configuration to be modified.
-You only need to specify elements that
+Just add `config` section for each module (using **alias** as the reference) that needs default configuration to be modified.
-should be changed.
+You only need to specify elements that should be changed.
 Follow the guide of each Verticle to see the supported parameters.

-2. With JVM properties: you can provide single values for desired fields (e.g. http port) or even whole json objects from external JSON file.
-Any parameter provided through system properties will always override default and starter values.
-3. It is also possible to create your own module that uses existing Knot.x Verticle.
-In that module you can build the configuration file from scratch.
-Such module configuration might be also overridden using starter JSON and/or JVM properties.
+Some of the verticles, might respect System properties to alter some configurations.
+E.g. see the [[Servcer|Server]]

 ### How to configure Knot.x in starter JSON ?
 In your project specific `knots-starter.json` add `config` object.
 For each module you want to configure put a field with configuration object.